-- 5.1 By default the implementing entity is responsible for selecting and contracting the auditor.
-Selection of the auditor will be based on the implementing entity's procurement policies and procedures in force at the time of selection, as reflected in the Partnership Framework Agreement (PFA) supplemented as applicable by the Grant Management Requirements (GMRs), signed between the country and Gavi. - 5.2 Gavi may, jointly with the implementing entity, opt to be involved in selecting the external auditor, through either giving a no-objection to the proposed auditor or by providing its own list of acceptable firms.
+Gavi may, jointly with the implementing entity, opt to be involved in selecting the external auditor, through either giving a no-objection to the proposed auditor or by providing its own list of acceptable firms.
 In such case the requirement would be set out in the Grant Management Requirements (GMRs).
-In exceptional circumstances Gavi may both select and contract the auditor directly. - 5.3 The implementing entity should take all reasonable steps to ensure that the appointed audit firm has the relevant skills and competencies to guarantee a quality audit, including, but not limited to: - a.
+In exceptional circumstances Gavi may both select and contract the auditor directly.

+The implementing entity should take all reasonable steps to ensure that the appointed audit firm has the relevant skills and competencies to guarantee a quality audit, including, but not limited to:

+- a.
 Ensuring that the engagement contract between the implementing entity and the audit firm includes experience requirements for the audit partner and the audit manager, both of whom play a significant role in the quality control process of the audit; - b.
 For private audit firms, confirming that the firm is an independent auditing firm, registered and licensed by a relevant professional and/or regulatory body.
-In addition, the audit firm should provide the implementing entity with at least (5) references from comparable audits undertaken within the previous five (5) years.
-The firm should ideally have a track record of audits undertaken for international development partners4; - c.
-Confirming that the audit firm selected is in compliance with the International Standard on Quality Control that seeks to ensure that the firm has established and maintains a system of quality control to provide it with reasonable assurance that: (a) the firm and its personnel comply with professional standards and applicable legal and regulatory requirements; and, (b) reports issued by the firm or engagement partners are appropriate in the circumstances.
+In addition, the audit firm should provide the implementing entity with at least five (5) references from comparable audits undertaken within the previous five (5) years.
+The firm should ideally have a track record of audits undertaken for international development partners; - c.
+Confirming that the audit firm selected is in compliance with the International Standard on Quality Control that seeks to ensure that the firm has established and maintains a system of quality control to provide it with reasonable assurance that: - (i) The firm and its personnel comply with professional standards and applicable legal and regulatory requirements; and - (ii) Reports issued by the firm or engagement partners are appropriate in the circumstances.
 As part of the response to the request for the proposal, the implementing entity should request potential audit firms to demonstrate that they have a system of assuring the quality of audits; - d.
 Confirming that the auditor is independent of the implementing entity, including not having financial interests in the entity being audited.
-In case of SAIs, the auditor should not participate in any way in pre-control, contract or transaction approval, cheque signing, or other activity that is incompatible with the audit function. - 5.4 In the case of pooled funding, selection and contracting of the external auditor remains the responsibility of the implementing entity.
-However, Gavi will review the terms of reference to ensure consistency with its requirements and to facilitate a common approach to the audit among all the pool donors. - 5.5 When the audit is performed by the SAI, the auditor may in certain circumstances sub-contract the audit to other independent audit firms.
-In such cases, the responsibility of ensuring audit quality remains with the auditor with which the implementing entity engaged.
-Assessment of performance during the audit will be done on the contracted auditor.
+In case of SAIs, the auditor should not participate in any way in pre-control, contract or transaction approval, cheque signing, or other activity that is incompatible with the audit function.

-4 E.g. The World Bank, European Union, USAID, Global Fund for AIDs, TB, Malaria.
+E.g. The World Bank, European Union, USAID, Global Fund for AIDs, TB, Malaria.